 Wedding photography became my life’s work when I quit the newspaper industry in 2006.
 I’d shot marriages on the side before then, but it wasn’t until I devoted myself full time to the craft that I felt I took a huge leap forward.
 It’s been a wild ride in the years since.
 My images have appeared in Brides Magazine, The Knot, StyleMePretty and many other publications, and have won more than 40 awards from the Wedding Photojournalist Association, the International Society of Professional Wedding Photographers, and Fearless Photographers.
 I actually got to judge one of the Fearless competitions in 2014, which was incredibly humbling.

-I’ve shot weddings throughout the States, the Caribbean, Central America, and Europe.
+I’ve shot weddings throughout the States, the Caribbean, Central America, Asia and Europe.
 In 2008, I was approached by Sigma Photo, one of the world’s largest camera manufacturers, to photograph an advertising campaign for its lenses.
-These photographs ran across the globe until 2012.
+I became an Our World photographer for the company, and my photographs ran across the globe until 2012.

 When I’m not shooting weddings, I’m usually playing in the mountains with a camera in hand.
 A desire to document my weekend adventures is what originally sparked my interest in photography, and that led to magazine and newspaper opportunities shooting world-class rock climbers, Tour de France bike racers and Olympic-caliber equestrian riders.

 Anyway, if you like outdoorsy stuff, check out my adventure photography at NathanWeltonPhoto.com.
 It has appeared in international advertising campaigns and magazines, including Backpacker, Natural History, Scuba Diving, Practical Horseman and many others.
-Britain’s largest photography magazine, Photography Monthly, featured me in a special “Ultimate Technique” issue, and I shot much of prAna’s 2014 and 2015 climbing and yoga imagery.
+Britain’s largest photography magazine, Photography Monthly, featured me in a special “Ultimate Technique” issue, and I have regularly shot yoga and climbing for prAna since 2015.